 Free attorney consultations - get questions answered about your bicycle injury

 In Arizona, bicycle law is determined by city governments.
 Your case depends on how the accident happened, the severity of your injuries, and laws where the accident occurred.

 Who is financially responsible for bicycle accidents?

 Because of comparative negligence, even if you got a ticket or were partially at fault, the driver of the vehicle may still be responsible for some of your injuries.
 There may be other factors that weigh more heavily in your favor that can minimize the impact of your ticket.
 Was the driver of the vehicle breaking the law as well?
 Were they driving under the influence?
 Did they do everything they could to avoid the accident?
-These and other factors all play in to comparative negligence.
-It is probably worth your time to discuss how the accident happened with a lawyer to evaluate the situation.
+These and other factors all play into comparative negligence.
+It is probably worth your time to discuss how the accident happened with a lawyer to evaluate your situation.

 How do I pay for treatment and recover damages?